 - Interestingly though, these stem cells can remain “un-specialized” until they need to.

 - During transcription, the DNA becomes prone to mutations and the process of cell specialization makes it less susceptible to them, hence preventing further damage in the gene.

 3. Importance in Cell-To-Cell-Communication

-- One of the most common examples are the nerve cells in animals.
+- One of the most common examples are the neurons or nerve cells in animals.
 These cells can send impulses to other nerve cells or other types of cells as well.

 4. Possible Medical Importance